 Ring in the New Year with a Bang

 The city of Riga puts on a fireworks show like nobody’s business.
 The fantastic displays usually last for 10 minutes and are choreographed to music for dramatic effect.
 My favorite vantage point is the center of the Vansu Bridge, with Old Riga on one side and the striking new National Library on the other.
 The fireworks reflect on the surface of the river thereby doubling the show!
-New Years concerts are held on the November 11 Krastmala, or riverbank, though if you want champagne, you’ll have to bring your own.
+New Year’s events are held on the November 11 Krastmala, or riverbank, though if you want champagne, you’ll have to bring your own.